Medically reviewed by Drugs.com. Last updated on Mar 26, 2023.

-This medicine may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you or your child has a rash, itching, lightheadedness, dizziness, or fainting, joint or muscle pain, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you get the injection.

 Check with your doctor right away if you or your child has muscle or joint pain, fever, itching, or rash after receiving this medicine.
 These can be signs and symptoms of a delayed allergic reaction called serum sickness.

 This medicine is made from horse plasma.
 Some horse blood products have transmitted viruses to people who have received them, although the risk is low.
 Talk to your doctor if you have any symptoms that concern you.